All Episodes

 I would think of this as a scheme to identify me so that then the raids could happen and pick me up and send me back to Guadalupe, wherever I'm from.

-Uh I just I find it hair uh uh hilarious.
+I just find it hilarious.

-Now, couple health care stories, one of them I mentioned to you a moment ago.
+One of them I mentioned to you a moment ago.

-This one not, though, this is new.
+This one, not, though, this is new.

-Helena Montana, 35-year-old Canadian woman, has given birth to rare identical quadruplets, according to officials at a Great Falls hospital.
+Helena, Montana, 35-year-old Canadian woman, has given birth to rare identical quadruplets, according to officials at a Great Falls hospital.

-Karen Jepp, Calgary, Alberta, delivered Autumn, Brooke, Calissa, and Dahlia by Caesarean sections Sunday afternoon.
+Karen Jepp, Calgary, Alberta, delivered autumn, Brooke, Calissa, and Dahlia by Cesarean Section Sunday afternoon at Benefits Healthcare, said Amy Austin, a hospital's director of community and government relations.

-The four girls are breathing without ventilators that were listed in good condition Thursday.
+The four girls are breathing without ventilators.

 Yeah, these babies are doing grand, said Dr. Tom Key of Great Falls, the doctor who delivered the girls.

-And he said, Well, what's the big deal, Rush?
+And he said, well, what's the big deal, Rush?

-Quadruplets that's not uh that unique.
+Quadruplets, that's not that unique.

 Here's the point of the story.